apalache-mc/apalache/docs/src/adr/024adr-arena-pass.md

      problem. -->

 After initially exploring [(2)](#consequences), we have decided to ultimately implement option (3).
 The reasons for this decision are threefold:
   - Memory: As this exploration traverses the tree exactly once, no persistent storage between passes ever needs to exist, and thus the memory footprint is greatly reduced.
-Additionally, during performance discussions, we have come to the realization, that computing and holding the entire arena in memory, like how the current implementation does, is actually unnecessary.
+Additionally, during performance discussions, we have come to the realization that computing and holding the entire arena in memory, as the current implementation does, is actually unnecessary.
 In fact, only a sub-arena, describing the relevant relations of the cells belonging to an expression sub-tree is ever needed in the scope of that sub-tree.
   - Separation of concerns: While arena generation and SMT aren't separated on the level of a pass, they are still clearly separated within each node exploration step, reaping the benefits of readability and maintainability all the same.
 Additionally, this form allows us to handle SMT encoding variations (e.g. arrays vs non-arrays) much more elegantly.
-  - Refactoring effort: The final form of the new rules will be syntactically much closer to the current rules, and have a much smaller penalty on incremental change, and our ability to compare and evaluate the changes.
+  - Reduced refactoring effort: The final form of the new rules will be syntactically much closer to the current rules, and have a much smaller penalty on incremental change, and our ability to compare and evaluate the changes.

 ## Consequences